mskroon/DeSDA/CLIN28/README.md

 ## zhang_shasha_UD.py

 Is a modular script for the method that uses Tree Edit Distance (TED) as a measure.
-It applies Zhang and Shasha's (1989) TED algorithm for ordered trees on two Universal Dependencies parses, which are obtained using Straka and Straková's (2017) `udpipe`. **This method therefore requires two UD models to parse the sentences** (available through [`udpipe`'s webpage](http://ufal.mff.cuni.cz/udpipe).
+It applies Zhang and Shasha's (1989) TED algorithm for ordered trees on two Universal Dependencies parses, which are obtained using Straka and Straková's (2017) `udpipe`. **This method therefore requires two UD models to parse the sentences** (available through [`udpipe`'s webpage](http://ufal.mff.cuni.cz/udpipe). `udpipe` model file names are defined in `main.py`, lines 12 and 13.

 Tree nodes are represented as a string containing the POS-tag as well as its dependency relation to its head.
 Dependency relations are split if it contains a `:` (as to generalize over cases such as `nsubj` and `nsubj:pass`), in which case it only takes the part before the `:`.
 Morphological features are represented as nodes, as well, with names identical to features in CoNLL-U format (e.g. `Case=Acc`).
 Edges do not have a value, but do have a direction.